Silver fox (animal): In culture

 The silver fox appears in the stories of many cultures.
 The Achomawi people of Northern California tell a myth about two creators: the wise silver fox stemming from fog and the amoral trickster coyote from the clouds.
 The myth reveals that while the coyote slept, the silver fox used its hair combings to create landmasses.
 It then thought of trees, rocks, fruits, and other resources, and created those too.
 However, the coyote could not employ self-control and ate everything up at will after it awoke.
 The story tells a moral lesson, portraying the silver fox as a wise being and creator of sorts while suggesting the coyote as a lazy, greedy and impulsive animal.
 Similarly, the silver fox has often been represented on totem poles.

 The silver fox also appears as a symbol on the Prince Edward Island coat of arms.
 In the late 1800s, the rare silver fox was native to the region, and its pelt was highly valued around the world.
 Scientific developments for breeding fur-bearing animals took place on the island.
 Fur farming became an important part of the 20th century economy of the province and Wisconsin.
 The Fromm brothers started their fur trading company in Central Wisconsin in the 1930s, which led to the development of the distemper vaccine.
 The silver fox has come to symbolize the wit and wisdom of the islanders.
 Its fur-breeding history resulted in its status as a symbol for the ingenuity and perseverance involved in the industry.

 The silver fox has also been represented in different forms of media.
 On television, in films, and in comic books, Silver Fox is a character in the Wolverine superhero series.
-In literature, the characters Scarface and Lady Blue from The Animals of Farthing Wood are silver foxes.
+In cartoon, the characters Scarface, Lady Blue and their children from TV animated series The Animals of Farthing Wood are silver foxes.

-The term silver fox is used to describe an attractive older man, specifically one who has (or is beginning to show) grey hair.

-The name "Silver Fox" was used on LNER A4 steam locomotive no 2512 (later BR no 60017), designed by Sir Nigel Gresley.